Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Snort.md

 		Packet Decoder - Packet collector component of Snort.
-It collects and prepares the packets for pre-processing Pre-processors - A component that arranges and modifies the packets for the detection engine Detection Engine - The primary component that process, dissect and analyze the packets by applying the rules Logging and Alerting - Log and alert generation componenet
+It collects and prepares the packets for pre-processing Pre-processors - A component that arranges and modifies the packets for the detection engine Detection Engine - The primary component that process, dissect and analyze the packets by applying the rules Logging and Alerting - Log and alert generation component Outputs and Plugins - Output integration modules support is done with this component

+Three Types of rules available for snort
+	Community Rules - Free